Forex Account Types

 Micro Forex Accounts

 Mini & Micro Accounts are for beginner traders, who are looking to start small before depositing more into the account.
 They often let traders enter the market with as little as $100, although this will depend on the broker.
-The plus of these accounts are that you can take significantly smaller trades by using micro and mini lot sizes, which are increments of 0.01 for micro and 0.1 for mini lots.
+The plus of these accounts is that you can take significantly smaller trades by using micro and mini lot sizes, which are increments of 0.01 for micro and 0.1 for mini lots.

 Being able to trade such small amounts helps a trader get used to trading real money before they look to up their size.

-These accounts are the most accessible for beginner traders and is why we would always recommend you start with a small account.
+These accounts are the most accessible for beginner traders and are why we would always recommend you start with a small account.
 We have put together a list of our preferred brokers that offer great micro accounts, see here.